 (Honestly, I think you could probably get by with just one pound each of the chicken and ham, which would lower costs even more.)

-Here’s what you can eat with all of this:
+Here’s what you can eat with your cheap grocery list:

 - Coffee with milk

 - Scrambled eggs with a buttered wheat mini bagel.

 You could easily swap in cream for the coffee and cream cheese for the bagel if that’s more your style.